rayaso-0/rayaso-0/README.md

 - 👀 I’m interested in everything that is related to computers.

 - 🌱 I’m currently learning Python, Javascript, and Java.
 I plan on learning everything regarding Full Stack.
+(In the middle of progressing through The Odin Project)

 - 📫 You can reach me through on my personal email: "rayaso.787@gmail.com" | You can also reach out through my Linked In profile: "https://www.linkedin.com/in/kristoef-barrett-78ab30325/" (Still a WIP so please bear with me) | Please be sure to specify that you found me through GitHub!